 Listen to the music coming out that period between 1985 to 1995.
-To me it begins with the the release of Whiteny Houston’s self-titled album, though I cite my own discovery of it with “Somewhere Out There” by Linda Ronstadt and James Ingram, a song so delicate and powerful but stripped of unnecessary production.
-There’s just simple bell like sounds from a synth, a simple snare beat, and string section.
+To me, it begins with the release of Whitney Houston’s self-titled album, though I cite my own discovery of it with “Somewhere Out There” by Linda Ronstadt and James Ingram, a song so delicate and powerful but stripped of unnecessary production.
+There’s just simple bell-like sounds from a synth, a simple snare beat, and string section.
 And it all swells into an outburst of soaring vocals.
 It could have started earlier but to my ears and recollection this is was the initiation.
 The slickness of the sound would later come to be embraced by Disney, a perfect example being “A Whole New World” from Aladdin.

 Part of the allure of this sound is undoubtedly derived from Broadway, and it’s move to synth and vocal powered expression of feeling.
 Listen to “Any Dream Will Do,” from Andrew Lloyd Webber’s schlocky Joseph and the Amazing Technicolor Dreamcoat and you can hear the simplicity of the production and masterful vocalization of Donny Osmond and children’s choir.
 It’s these theatrical elements that seem to have seeped over into the pop music and more specifically r&b.